negarkiran/data_structures_algorithms/README.md

-# Data Strcutures And Algorithms
+# Data Structures And Algorithms
 > This repository contains the programs related to different datastructure and algorithm problems

 ## Data Structures